vvoody-/nette-date-time-input/README.md

 Because of this, it's strongly recommended to use only no-leading-zero formats in your datepicker.

 # Contribution
-* If you wrote better (alternative) `IDateTimeFormatter` send me pull request or just send me email.
+* If you wrote better (alternative) `IDateTimeConverter` send me pull request or just send me email.
 I'll be really happy to integrate it into package.
 * If you have ANY suggestion or idea how to make it better I'll be happy for every opened issue.